Frustration, friction flashed behind the scenes as Oroville Dam emergency grew

 “If it wasn’t for one geologist ...
 (Whitlock) is afraid we wouldn’t have even caught the problem,” the notes say.

-The crisis eased a few hours later that evening, after DWR officials finally ramped up water releases from the main spillway, blasting apart the lower half.
+The crisis eased later that evening, several hours after DWR officials finally ramped up water releases from the main spillway, blasting apart the lower half.
 That lowered lake levels, relieved pressure on the emergency spillway and halted the erosion on the hillside below.

 The notes from the conference calls show DWR’s top official struggling to balance competing concerns.
 Croyle wanted to minimize damage to the main spillway because he’d need to keep it functional enough to handle heavy spring runoff that was looming in the weeks ahead.
 And, because of peculiarities in how the dam complex is set up, massive water releases from the fractured main spillway posed a threat to the adjacent power plant.
 The facility is the dam’s primary outlet outside of flood season.